-Ladybird Playgroup Thriplow CIO - The Role of the Key Person and Settling-in Policy School Lane, Thriplow, Royston, Herts, SG8 7RH CIO Charity Number 1162435 Tel: 01763 208055 Email: ladybirdplaygroup.co.uk Web: www.ladybird-playgroup.co.uk · Acting as the key contact for the parents.
+Ladybird Playgroup Thriplow CIO - The Role of the Key Person and Settling-in Policy School Lane, Thriplow, Royston, Herts, SG8 7RH CIO Charity Number 1162435 Tel: 01763 208055 Email: ladybirdplaygroup.co.uk Web: www.ladybird-playgroup.co.uk • Working with the parents to plan and deliver a personalised plan for the child's well-being, care and learning.

+· Acting as the key contact for the parents.